Carldkennedy/all_package_index/README.md

 =================

 This repository contains scripts for parsing module files, generating documentation, and syncing with the HPC documentation repository.
-These scripts automate the documentation process for an "All Package Index" section of the HPC Stanage cluster documentation, including configuration and handling dependencies for various architectures.
+These scripts automate the documentation process for an "All Package Index" section of an HPC cluster documentation, including configuration and handling dependencies for various architectures.

 ### TODO